 Roads and Transportation

-Between October and May, vehicles to Big Bear MUST carry tire chains.
-We do not recommend the cheap kind, they break.
-Depending on road conditions, R1 through R4 chain restrictions may be in place for either SR 18, SR 38 or SR 330.
+Depending on road conditions, R1 through R4 chain restrictions may be required for SR 18, SR 38 or SR 330.

-Be courteous to California Highway Patrol and CalTrans workers – they are there to keep the roads and YOU safe!
-Always allow extra travel time during inclement weather.
+Be courteous to CHP deputies and CalTrans workers – they are there to keep the roads and YOU safe!

 It's the Mountains

 Travel to Big Bear requires patience and extreme caution in the winter when there may be snow, black ice or rock landslides.

 Avoid Big Bear Boulevard traffic – Use Mountain Transit Bus.
 Shuttles, Trolley and Dial a Ride